 Pursuant to the terms of the performance unit plan, the vesting percentage of the performance units may be adjusted downwards or upwards based upon the Company's performance against an Additional Performance Measure.
-Similar to the performance units awarded in 2018 and 2019, the Additional Performance Measure for the 2020 performance unit awards is the weighted average authorized return on equity ("ROE") of all WEC Energy Group's utility subsidiaries.
+Similar to the performance units awarded in 2019 and 2020, the Additional Performance Measure for the 2021 performance unit awards is the weighted average authorized return on equity (ROE) of all WEC Energy Group's utility subsidiaries.
 In order for WEC Energy Group to meet its earnings per share targets, it is important that our utilities earn at or close to their allowed rates of return.
 The Company's performance against this measure may decrease or increase the vesting percentage of the performance units up to 10% over the three-year performance period.
 The ROE target is based upon a formulaic calculation that varies each year based on our past and planned investments among our utilities, as well as each utility's authorized ROE.
-For the 2018, 2019, and 2020 performance awards, the ROE targets and potential adjustments were set as follows for 2020:
+For the 2019, 2020, and 2021 performance awards, the ROE targets and potential adjustments were set as follows for 2021:

-If Actual Annual ROE is The Annual Adjustment is ROE Ranges ≤ 20 bp below the Authorized ROE + 3.33% ≥ 9.60% 21 - 30 bp below the Authorized ROE 0% 9.59% - 9.50% 30 bp below the Authorized ROE (3.33)% < 9.50%
+If Actual Annual ROE is The Annual Adjustment is ROE Ranges ≤ 20 bp below the Authorized ROE + 3.33% ≥ 9.59% 21 - 30 bp below the Authorized ROE 0% 9.58% - 9.49% 30 bp below the Authorized ROE (3.33)% < 9.49%

-WEC Energy Group's utility subsidiaries achieved a weighted average authorized ROE of 10.13% for 2020.
-This resulted in a 3.33% increase in the vesting percentage of the performance units awarded in January 2020, January 2019 and January 2018.
+WEC Energy Group's utility subsidiaries achieved a weighted average authorized ROE of 9.91% for 2021.
+This resulted in a 3.33% increase in the vesting percentage of the performance units awarded in January 2021, January 2020 and January 2019.

-For purposes of determining the appropriate number of performance units to grant to a particular NEO, the Compensation Committee used the same values as were used for the various 2020 restricted stock grants; \$88.839 for the annual grants in January 2020 and \$92.315 for the mid-year grants to Ms. Liu and Mr. Lauber.
+For purposes of determining the appropriate number of performance units to grant to a particular NEO, the Compensation Committee used a value of \$93.482 per unit, the same value used for the 2021 restricted stock granted in January 2021.

-The following table provides the number of performance units granted to each NEO in 2020, at the 100% target level:
+The following table provides the number of performance units granted to each NEO in 2021, at the 100% target level:

 Executive Officer Performance Units Granted

-Mr. Fletcher 21,211
+Mr. Fletcher 20,803

-Ms. Liu 11,250
+Ms. Liu 11,413

-Mr. Lauber 12,083

-Mr. Klappa 5,910
+Mr. Klappa 8,114

+Mr. Lauber 14,073

-Ms. Kelsey 6,520
+Ms. Kelsey 6,358

-Mr. Garvin 4,926

-Mr. Kuester

-2020 Payouts under Previously Granted Long-Term Incentive Awards.
-In 2018, the Compensation Committee granted performance unit awards to participants in the Performance Unit Plan.
-The terms of the performance units granted in 2018 were substantially similar to those of the performance units granted in 2020 described above.
-The required percentile ranks for total stockholder return and related vesting schedule were identical to that of the 2020 performance units.
+2021 Payouts under Long-Term Incentive Awards Granted in 2019.
+The Compensation Committee granted performance unit awards to participants in the Performance Unit Plan in 2019.
+The terms of these performance units were substantially similar to those of the performance units granted in 2021 described above.
+The required percentile ranks for total stockholder return and related vesting schedule were identical to that of the 2021 performance units.

-Payouts under the 2018 performance units were based upon our total stockholder return for the three-year performance period ended December 31, 2020 against the same group of peer companies used for the 2020 performance unit awards.
-The peer group for the 2018 performance unit awards originally included SCANA Corporation, which was acquired by Dominion Energy, Inc. in January 2019, and is no longer a public company.
+Payouts under the 2019 performance units were based upon our total stockholder return for the three-year performance period ended December 31, 2021 against the same group of peer companies used for the 2021 performance unit awards.
+The peer group for the 2019 performance unit awards originally included SCANA Corporation, which was acquired by Dominion Energy, Inc. in January 2019, and is no longer a public company.
 As a result, in January 2019, the Compensation Committee determined that SCANA Corporation should be removed from the custom peer group for the outstanding 2017-2019 performance unit awards.